 We recommend using only fresh milk to make yogurt.
 Raw milk comes with its own set of beneficial bacteria.
 If your milk is a few days old or wasn't chilled quickly enough, that bacterial count can be high.
 This means that the culture you introduce could have some hefty competition, which can lead to yogurt with an “off” flavor or yogurt that does not culture properly.

-Click here to download our Yogurt Guide and Recipe booktoday and start making your own delicious and healthy yogurt at home using raw milk!
+Now, if you are interested in how to make yogurt from fresh milk, Click here to download our Yogurt Guide and Recipe book and start making your own delicious and healthy raw milk yogurt at home!

 Raw milk generally makes yogurt that has a much thinner consistency than yogurt made with pasteurized milk.